SteveDoingStuff/GeoRefHut/README.md

 ![GUI of GeoRefHut](https://github.com/SteveDoingStuff/GeoRefHut--/blob/main/img/GUI.png)

 ## Description
-GeoRefHut++S is a C++ project for aligning E57 point clouds via GICP, optimizing the resulting pose graph and georeferencing the aligned point clouds.
+GeoRefHut++ is a C++ project for aligning E57 point clouds via GICP, optimizing the resulting pose graph and georeferencing the aligned point clouds.
 This project has only been tested on Ubuntu 24.04.2 LTS.

 ## Dependencies
 - [libE57Format](https://github.com/asmaloney/libE57Format)